presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

 Extra Exercises
 ===============

 1. At the halfway point during the Rio Olympics, the United States had 70 medals, Great Britain had 38 medals, China had 45 medals, Russia had 30 medals, and Germany had 17 medals.
-Create a dictionary assigned to the variable ``medal_count`` with the country as the key and the number of medals as the values.
+Create a dictionary assigned to the variable ``medal_count`` with the country names as the keys and the number of medals the country had as each key's value.

 .. activecode:: ee_ch12_01
    :tags:Dictionaries/intro-Dictionaries.rst